mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Question:** Hojo-san?
 Is looking in the ancient mirror, is that the same as Ocean Seal Samadhi?

-**Katagiri Roshi:** Ocean Sealed Samadhi is...
+**Katagiri Roshi:** Ocean Seal Samadhi is...
 Yes, the ancient mirror is expressed in a different way.
-Ocean Seal Samadhi is how the ancient mirror works with all sentient beings; that is *samadhi*.
+Ocean Seal Samadhi is how the ancient mirror works with all sentient beings; that is a *samadhi*.

-*Samadhi* is, what would you say, continuous activity.
-Continuous activity of *akasha*. *Akasha* means vast openness of existence.
+*Samadhi* is, what would you say, continuous activity; continuous activity of *akasha*. *Akasha* means vast openness of existence.
 That is *samadhi*.
 And penetrating that continuous activity of existence, and interpenetration into all living beings.
 This is *samadhi*.

 So that’s why we are living in the Ocean Seal Samadhi.

-**Questioner:** So if you look in the mirror, does that penetrate into all living beings?
+**Questioner:** But if you look in the mirror, does that penetrate into all living beings?

 **Katagiri Roshi:** Right, that’s true.